cardboardcode/main/docs/DeveloperGuide.md

 **API** : [`Model.java`]()

+* The `Model` component uses various classes to construct and model the data of TaskTracker in memory.
 * `UserPref` object represents the user's preferences.
+* The `ModelManager` implements `Model` interface, providing access to the model data as well as encapsulating the complexity of its in-built classes.
+All external components can only interact with the model data via the ModelManager class.
 * Task data is stored in `TaskTracker` class.
+* The TaskTracker class stores the lists of tasks, only the `ReadOnlyTaskTracker` or `Model` interface grants access to its data.
+* The task class models three different types of classes - floating, deadline and event tasks
+* Each of these tasks contains certain fields specific to their own types
 * `UnmodifiableObservableList<ReadOnlyTask>` is 'exposed', so list of tasks can be observed, for example by the UI, without being changed.

 <!--@@author A0142686X -->